Treatment in BC 101

 In BC, there are many different options for individuals looking for help or treatment for an eating disorder.
 If you haven’t already, a good first step is to visit your family doctor (if you do not have a family doctor, you can access a doctor through a walk-in clinic).
 The doctor can do an initial assessment, and will be able to refer you to appropriate supports based on that assessment.

 In the Treatment Options section of the site, a number of different treatment possibilities are discussed.
 Note that depending on where you live in BC and the results of your initial assessment, treatment options may vary.
-If your doctor feels that referral to treatment is warranted, you would typically be referred to an eating disorders program within your community.
+If your doctor feels that treatment is warranted, they will need to refer you to an eating disorders program within your community.
+Most programs require your doctor to fill out a referral form and may have their own additional requirements, such as labwork, in order to start the referral process.
 To see a list of Eating Disorders programs by community, visit our Program Locator.